India and socialism - 3

 My objection is not to the various issues raised by the leftists while demanding that the government show more concern for the poor.
 Many times, leftists raise concerns in the areas that really need attention.
 It is right for them to criticize guys like me who always see the lotus in the pool of mud.
 Sometimes we forget about poor people after going through some mind boogling new statistics about the way Indian economy is growing.
 The euphoria of finally seeing a lazy elephant get up and start running at a speed never thought to be possible takes over our mind.
 For too long Indians have castigated themselves for all the problems in their society.
 We have always looked inwards without any self-confidence till even a few years back.
 Therefore, it is not surprising that at the first glimpse of a break from the past, our new generation is filled with a sense of confidence that borders on cockiness.
 This is good in many ways.
 However, this is also disturbing at some levels.

 My distaste for the leftists is because of the solutions suggested by them to solve the problem of poverty in India.
 Recently, GoI started a scheme called Rural Employment Guarantee Scheme (REGS).
 One of the architects of this scheme is Dr. Jean Dreze himself.
 This scheme is scheduled to be implemented in a phased manner in all the districts of India.
 I have not studied the details about the scheme yet.
-As far as I know, the basic concept of this scheme is to pay one person from each family of rural folk a salary of 100 days in return for some menial work like digging up canals, firming up local reservoir walls etc. The authorities selected by GoI to implement the provisions of the bill are the state governments, panchayats (village level government administration),
+As far as I know, the basic concept of this scheme is to pay one person from each family of rural folk a salary of 100 days in return for some menial work like digging up canals, firming up local reservoir walls etc. The authorities selected by GoI to implement the provisions of the bill are the state governments, panchayats (village level government administration), and non-government organizations.
+Many economists like Dr. Surjit Bhalla have already expressed doubts about the financial viability of the scheme.

 Judging from the past experience, does anbody think that schemes like this can ever solve India's problems?
 Haven't we already seen what a colossal waste earlier schemes like Jawahar Rozgar Yojana were?
 The current scheme, in my opinion, will enrich a small number of contractors and farmers in the villages without ever doing anything for the real poor.
 Some basic questions that need to be considered are - who will provide accountability for the way money is spent?
 How can we make sure that every Rs. spent actually ends up with needy?
 Most of the times, money like this ends up lining the pockets of the landlords, bureaucrats, and the politicians.
 We all know what a wonderful job they do in sharing their new found happiness around?